bschollnick/QuickBBS/docs/ink_language_guide.md

 The guarded choice sitting on the very next line behaves correctly.

 Note it is `*` — a **once-only** choice — that loops.
-Marking a choice `*` gives no protection here; see §1.2.
+Marking a choice `*` gives no protection here; see section 1.2.

 This is worth banning outright rather than policing case by case: the guarded form is equivalent everywhere, so there is never a reason to write the wrapped